How do I use a dial-up connection on Mac Pro. I need to use a land line for data transfers.

 - Flag as inappropriate Answer 1

-- Flag as inappropriate (Can i use this cable to transfer data from a 2011 mac air to a 2017 MacBook pro?)
+- Flag as inappropriate (Can you use this to transfer data from an old MacBook Pro to the new 2016 MacBook Pro 2016?)

 - Asked about: Thunderbolt 3 (USB-C) to Thunderbol…